Medgend Icon

 • Get up from your chair and move around at least once an hour

-• Stand when you are talking on the phone
+• Stand when you are talking on the phone or during a video conference

 • Find out whether your company can get you a stand-up or treadmill desk